largehadroncollider/defcon-guide/DEF CON Guide.md

 ## DC Groups

-DC Groups are local DEF CON affiliates where DefCon’ers meet up outside of DefCon.
+DC Groups are local DEF CON affiliates where DefConners meet up outside of DefCon.
 They are generally identified by their area code.
 DC801 and DC303 are particularly well known.
 You can find groups near you on the DEF CON Groups [website](https://defcongroups.org/).

 # Links